openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    follow the instructions at :ref:`learner training step<PA Student Training Step>` to add updated Learner Training examples.

+#. **Note**: When a rubric is cloned, the version of the rubric that is cloned is the
+   currently *saved* version, not the currently *published* version.
+This is done to support the ability to clone from ORAs that have not yet been published.

 .. _PA Specify Additional Settings:

 ***********************************